faximilie/blog/content/home/experience.md

   date_start = "2020-04-15"
   date_end = "2023-04-15"
   description = """
-  * Working to automate hybrid cloud and on-premise infrastructure.
+  * Worked to automate hybrid cloud and on-premise infrastructure.
-  * Working to design, construct, improve and maintain Hybrid CI/CD pipelines.
+  * Worked to design, construct, improve and maintain Hybrid CI/CD pipelines.
-  * Developing Python and Perl applications to automate infrastructure deployment.
+  * Developed Python and Perl applications to automate infrastructure deployment.
-  * Migrating the on-premise infrastructure to a re-deployable, re-producible and stable design.
+  * Migrated the on-premise infrastructure to a re-deployable, re-producible and stable design.
-  * Ensuring security of all services and infrastructure deployed.
+  * Ensured security of all services and infrastructure deployed.
-  * Maintaining security compliance of our Hybrid infrastructure.
+  * Maintained security compliance of our Hybrid infrastructure.
  """
 [[experience]]
   title = "DevOps Engineer"